REGISTRATION AND ENROLLMENT

-Registration is open to those students officially admitted to UH Manoa by the appropriate admissions office and to students in good standing who are continuing in an approved program of study.
-Students who have graduated, withdrawn, or have not been continuously enrolled must complete the admission process before being permitted to register.
+Registration is open to those students formally admitted to UH Manoa by the appropriate admissions office and to students in good standing who are continuing in an approved program of study.
+Students who have graduated, withdrawn or have not been continuously enrolled must complete the admission process before being permitted to register.
 New, transfer, and returning classified students who are admitted to UH Manoa are required to pay a nonrefundable, nontransferable tuition deposit to confirm their admitted status.
-Admitted students may be barred from registration until they have complied with all UH requirements, including but not limited to, medical clearances, the purchase of health insurance by nonimmigrant foreign students, and required English language placement testing.
+Admitted students may be barred from registration until they have complied with all UH requirements, including but not limited to medical clearances, the purchase of health insurance by nonimmigrant foreign students, and required English language placement testing.
 Students may also be barred from registering until they have cleared all academic or financial obligations.

 Unclassified students and auditors register after classified students.

-Auditors are regularly admitted students who enroll for informational instruction only, and attend classes with the consent of the instructor.
+Auditors are regularly admitted students who enroll for informational instruction only and attend classes with the consent of the instructor.
 Auditors receive no credit, and they do not take course examinations.
-The extent of their classroom participation is at the instructor's discretion.
-Auditors are not generally allowed in art studios, laboratory science, mathematics, elementary and intermediate Hawaiian and foreign languages, creative writing, English composition, physical education, communicology and other performance courses, or in classes where they might displace credit students.
+The extent of their classroom participation is at the instructor’s discretion.
+Auditors are not generally allowed in art studios, laboratory science, mathematics, elementary and intermediate Hawaiian and foreign languages, creative writing, English composition, physical education, speech and other performance courses, or in classes where they might displace credit students.
 Audit courses are entered on student transcripts with a grade of L and are subject to regular tuition and fee charges.
 Audit courses are not counted in determining a student’s enrollment status.

 Students who failed to register during the designated registration period may still register for credit during the first 10 calendar days of instruction (see the “Calendar”).
 There is a fee for late registration.